 They take the sun, are drought-tolerant once they’re established, and are deer-tolerant.
 They come in pink, white, lavender, and red.

-Plant the seeds at the end of May or June, and they will bloom in late summer.
+Plant the seeds for these flowers at the end of May or June, and they will bloom in your garden in late summer.
 They enjoy full sun and dry conditions, plus they will give you lots of color.

 They come in orange and yellows, and can take the heat.

 This annual gets brightly colored plumes on them; they are drought-tolerant.